 Nothing sells a short story like a good title.
 Most famous short stories have very straight forward titles but should also have the right amount of intrigue.
 The Lottery by Shirley Jackson, The Yellow Wallpaper by Charlotte Perkins Gilman and The Tell-Tale Heart by Edgar Allan Poe are great examples of how a title can simply tell you what the story will be about and also arouse curiosity.

 Most writers and publishers agree that the perfect word count for a short story is 3,500 words.

 Read short stories—and newspapers!

 Just because your story is short, does not mean you should not add some depth to your character.
 Your protagonist should feel like a person who has a life outside the story as well.
 One way to do this is to ask some personal questions about the character.
 Has your character ever dated before?
 What are their views on marriage?
 Is fitness an important part of their life?
 Some of these characteristics and details will not be relevant to your story, and that’s fine.
-This is more like a character profiling exercise which will automatically affect the way you write about the character in your story.
+This is more like a character profiling exercise that will automatically affect how you write about the character in your story.
 It will help your character seem convincingly real.

 Researching for a short story